briandelmsft/SentinelAutomationModules/Modules/KQLModule/readme.md

 Additionally, you must give the Run-KQLQuery managed identity access to the Database Viewer role on all ADX databases you wish to query.
 This is not done by the GrantPermissions.ps1 PowerShell script.

 > More information on granting permissions in ADX can be found [here](https://learn.microsoft.com/azure/data-explorer/manage-database-permissions)

+### Incident Tasks Considerations

+When adding a task to an Incident a link to the query results will be supplied in the task.
+This link will always search the time window when the KQL query was executed.
+However, if you include relative time filters such as ago(7d) the results will not be consistent over time as this will be evaluated at the time filter will be evaluated at the time you click the link.

+If you need to embed a time range in your query, it is recommended to encode the static time range into the query.

 ### The following entity tables are available to you in both Sentinel and M365 Queries